strimzi/strimzi-ui/client/Contexts/README.md

 ## Test approach

 Elements should be tested in a functional manor.
-See [Functional test style](../../docs/Test.md#functional-test-style).
+See [Test Driven Development](../../docs/Test.md#style-of-test).

 ## Expected files